 Legal Info That Impacts NC Lawsuit Loans

 |Minimum Funding Amount||The minimum amount that TriMark Legal Funding can offer plaintiffs in North Carolina is $25,000, in order to remain in compliance with the following statute:|

 |Automotive Insurance Coverage Policy Minimums||Policy Limit Minimums For Bodily Injury & Property Damage: (Article 9A.
 Motor Vehicle Safety and Financial Responsibility Act of 1953.
 20-279.21):|

 |Statute of Limitations||Statute of limitations (SOL) is a law that establishes the maximum amount of time the parties involved in civil or criminal legal proceedings are permitted to initiate legal action against one another from the date of an alleged offense.
 SOLs can vary from one state to another and even from one jurisdiction to another.
 In North Carolina, personal injury plaintiffs have 3 years from the date of the injury to file a claim in court against the responsible party(s).
 After the SOL expires, a victim can no longer file a legal claim or collect any compensation from the alleged wrong-doer.
 NC Statute of Limitations: CIVIL|

 NC Motor Vehicle Accident Statistics

-If you are in immediate need of a North Carolina car accident loan, you can apply online right now or just call (877) 932-2628 and one of our friendly representatives will be happy to take your application right over the phone.
+If you are in immediate need of a car accident settlement loan, you can apply online right now or just call (877) 932-2628 and one of our friendly representatives will be happy to take your application right over the phone.